Test Score Algorithms for Budgeted Stochastic Utility Maximization: Sufficient sample sizes for estimating replication test scores

 Let $\sigma(1),\sigma(2),\ldots,\sigma(n)$ be the ``true" ordering of items $1,\ldots,n$, i.e., $r_{\sigma(1)}\geq r_{\sigma(2)}\geq\cdots\geq r_{\sigma(n)}$, and let $k^*$ be the index satisfying $c_{\sigma(1)}+\cdots +c_{\sigma(k^*)}\leq B <c_{\sigma(1)}+\cdots +c_{\sigma(k^*)}+c_{\sigma(k^*+1)}$.
 The following proposition shows that $(\epsilon,\delta)$-top set accuracy can be guaranteed by noisy estimates of individual replication test scores.

 \begin{proposition} Let $T_i$ denote the number of samples for testing item $i$.
 For any $\epsilon,\delta \in(0,1)$, the $(\epsilon,\delta)$-test set accuracy holds provided that

-\end{proposition} Proposition~\ref{error-prob1} implies that we can guarantee that the ranking obtained from the estimated replication test scores is $(\epsilon,\delta)$-top set accurate by making sure that individual replication test scores are estimated within a certain statistical estimation error.
-The terms in the minimum operator in \eqref{equ:error-prob1} originate from using Hoeffding's and McDiarmid's inequalities.
+\end{proposition} Proposition~\ref{error-prob1} implies that we can guarantee that the ranking obtained from the estimated replication test scores is $(\epsilon,\delta)$-top set accurate by ensuring that individual replication test scores are estimated within a certain statistical estimation error.

-If $\epsilon = 0$, then the ordering of items induced by the estimated replication test scores is required to be accurate in the sense that $r_1,\ldots, r_k\geq \max\{r_i:i\in[n]\setminus [k]\}$, i.e. the $0$-top set accuracy condition holds.
+If $\epsilon = 0$, then the ordering of items induced by the estimated replication test scores is required to be accurate in the sense that $r_1,\ldots, r_k\geq \max\{r_i:i\in \Omega\setminus \{1,\ldots,k\}\}$, i.e. the $0$-top set accuracy condition holds.
 In this case, we can remove the factor of $1-\epsilon$ in our approximation guarantees.
 That said, we are interested in finding a sufficient sample size under which the ordering induced by estimated replication test scores is accurate with probability at least $1-\delta$.

 If the gaps between the replication test scores of distinct items are large, it is intuitive that items are easy to be correctly ordered based on the estimated values of replication test scores.
 It turns out that the probability of error for finding an accurate ordering becomes smaller as the gaps between $r_{\sigma(k^*)}$ and $r_{\sigma(k^*+1)}$, and $r_{\sigma(k^*+1)}$ and $r_{\sigma(k^*+2)}$, are larger, which is demonstrated by the following proposition.